MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-manage-capacity.md

 - Monitor current capacity status, specifically, the number of VMs provisioned with IoT Hub and their resource utilization.
 - Increase capacity by adding as many VMs available resources allow.

-> [!IMPORANT]
+> [!IMPORTANT]
 > The ability to decrease capacity is not supported in the IoT Hub preview.

-## Increase capacity
+### Increase capacity

-> [!IMPORTANT]
-> Only IoT Hub cluster scale-out (smaller-to-larger) is supported for preview.
-Scale-in (larger-to-smaller) will be supported in the General Availability (GA) version of IoT Hub.

-To increase the capacity:
+To increase the capacity of your IoT Hub cluster:

-1. Sign in to the Azure Stack Hub administrator portal, then select the **IoT Hub** resource provider.
+1. Sign in to the Azure Stack Hub administrator portal, select the **Dashboard** view on the left, then select the **IoT Hub** resource provider.

    ![operator dashboard](media\iot-hub-rp-manage-capacity\dashboard.png)

-2. The IoT Hub overview page provides a summary view, showing current alerts, quotas created on the stamp, and the total capacity allocated for IoT Hub.
+2. The IoT Hub overview page provides a summary view, showing current alerts, quotas created on the stamp, and the total number of IoT Hub clusters in your subscription.

    ![iot hub dashboard - overview](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-overview.png)

 3. Select the **capacity** view on the left.
 The number of nodes shown is the current number of nodes allocated to IoT Hub.
 To increase capacity, select the IoT Hub cluster name, change the number of nodes, then select **Update Scale**.

+   > [!IMPORTANT]
+   > Only IoT Hub cluster scale-out (smaller-to-larger) is supported for preview.
+Scale-in (larger-to-smaller) will be supported in the General Availability (GA) version of IoT Hub.

    ![iot hub dashboard - capacity](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-capacity.png)

-## Monitor alerts and quotas
+### Monitor alerts and quotas

 Operators can also monitor the alerts and quotas: